Uninett/Argus/docs/integrations/glue-services/index.rst

 NAGIOS
 ~~~~~~

-  * There is a python script at https://github.com/SUNET/nagios-argus-glue.
+  * There is a Python script at https://github.com/SUNET/nagios-argus-glue.
 It
     didn't scale to SUNET's needs.
   * There is code for a tiny rust binary at https://github.com/SUNET/nglue
     that is run by NAGIOS.
 It sends alerts to